Sockalingam29/blogs-read/README.md

 https://engineering.atspotify.com/2023/11/the-what-why-and-how-of-mastering-app-size/

 This was a blog on why app size matters on Spotify’s tech page.
 They briefed how each PR goes through a CI that checks for the change in the app size.
-It was really useful and I hope I read more such blogs on a daily basis.

 </details>